brainglobe/brainrender/README.md

 ## Exporting
-To facilitate the creation of scientific illustrations, brainrender let's you take screenshots of your scenes, create animated videos and embed [interactive visualisations](https://fedeclaudi.github.io/br-info.html) in your website.
+To facilitate the creation of scientific illustrations, brainrender let's you take screenshots of your scenes, create animated videos and embed [interactive visualisations](https://fedeclaudi.github.io/br-info.html) scenes in your website.

 To learn how to do it, check these examples:
  - [screenshot](Examples/export/screenshots.py)